Backlog management hero 1

 Problems Caused by Overloaded Backlogs

 The backlog is the main tool for managing and implementing the roadmap in the Agile development methodology.
-An overloaded backlog can endanger the project, especially when it's the result of uncontrolled growth.
+An overloaded backlog can endanger the project, especially when it’s the result of uncontrolled growth.
 A large, unkempt backlog creates stress on developers, and can eventually cause them to abandon the backlog.
+Collecting customer feedback is crucial to ensure the backlog aligns with customer needs and expectations.

 A proactive vision is needed to avoid reactive planning for each sprint, which eventually results in an unmanageable, relevant backlog.
 In these cases, the development teams can lose sight of their long-term goals and resort to simply completing individual tasks.
 The specific problems of overloaded backlogs include increased maintenance costs, reduction of information value and inhibited innovation.